GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 ## Setup

-SpecIF data can be read with a web browser (preferably Firefox, Chrome or Edge) using the SpecIF viewer or SpecIF editor.
+SpecIF data can be read with a web browser (preferably Firefox, Chrome or Edge) using the SpecIF Viewer or the SpecIF Model Integrator and Editor.
-In contrast to a document, models in SpecIF format can be easily checked because they do not only contain the model elements, but also their semantic relationships.
+In contrast to a document, models in SpecIF format can be easily audited because they do not only contain the model elements, but also their semantic relationships.

+To get an overview of the features and the acknowledgement of used open-source libraries, refer to <a href="https://specif.de/apps/index.html" target="_blank">About SpecIF Apps</a>.

 ### Install the SpecIF Viewer/Editor